Fertilisation: Internal vs. external

 Consideration as to whether an animal (more specifically a vertebrate) uses internal or external fertilisation is often dependent on the method of birth.
 Oviparous animals laying eggs with thick calcium shells, such as chickens, or thick leathery shells generally reproduce via internal fertilisation so that the sperm fertilises the egg without having to pass through the thick, protective, tertiary layer of the egg.
 Ovoviviparous and viviparous animals also use internal fertilisation.
-It is important to note that although some organisms reproduce via amplexus, they may still use internal fertilisation, as with some salamanders.
-Advantages to internal fertilisation include: minimal waste of gametes; greater chance of individual egg fertilisation, relatively "longer" time period of egg protection, and selective fertilisation; many females have the ability to store sperm for extended periods of time and can fertilise their eggs at their own desire.
+Although some organisms reproduce via amplexus, they may still use internal fertilisation, as with some salamanders.
+Advantages of internal fertilisation include minimal waste of gametes, greater chance of individual egg fertilisation, longer period of egg protection, and selective fertilisation.
+Many females have the ability to store sperm for extended periods of time and can fertilise their eggs at their own desire.

 Oviparous animals producing eggs with thin tertiary membranes or no membranes at all, on the other hand, use external fertilisation methods.
 Such animals may be more precisely termed ovuliparous.
-Advantages to external fertilisation include: minimal contact and transmission of bodily fluids; decreasing the risk of disease transmission, and greater genetic variation (especially during broadcast spawning external fertilisation methods).
+External fertilisation is advantageous in that it minimises contact (which decreases the risk of disease transmission), and greater genetic variation.